Trouble with Directional Sense

 “That’s so weird,” she exclaimed, “I can’t imagine being able to know which direction to go in my head!”

-This lack of directional sense is a symptom of dyscalculia.
-This struggle is frequently expressed by dyscalculic adults because it impacts everyday activities such as driving, traveling, and navigating new surroundings.
-We may be accustomed to children getting lost, but are less understanding of adults who do.
+This lack of directional sense can be a symptom of dyscalculia.
+This struggle is frequently expressed by dyscalculic adults and impacts everyday activities such as driving, traveling, and navigating new surroundings.

 We have a friend who bought a train ticket from Seattle to Vancouver, Washington (south of Seattle) instead of to Vancouver, British Columbia (north of Seattle, in Canada).
 He traveled all the way to the wrong city before realizing he had gone in the opposite direction of where he needed to go.

-We need more research to really understand this impact of dyscalculia on directional sense.
+We need more research to better understand this impact of dyscalculia on directional sense, but I hope this sparks a few considerations:

-As parents or teachers, we need to be aware of this unique challenge and find ways to help our children navigate their surroundings in ways that make sense for them.
+• As parents or teachers, we need to be aware of this unique challenge and find ways to help our children navigate their surroundings in ways that make sense for them.

-For all of us, this awareness can help us be more understanding and helpful to friends, coworkers, and family members who display a confusion with directions.
+• For all of us, this awareness can help us be more understanding and helpful to friends, coworkers, and family members who display a confusion with directions.